 The excellence in cognition research in Osnabrück is demonstrated among other things by the existence of – currently two – German Research Foundation-funded Research Training Groups (Computational Cognition and Situated Cognition).
 The Computational Cognition Research Training Group, for example, is designed to contribute towards a better understanding of intelligence in people and machines.
 At the center of this is the understanding of the connections between lower and higher cognitive planes; the Research Training Group thus brings together Cognitive Science and Artificial Intelligence.
-A further Research Training Group, financed by the university and based at the Institute of Information Systems, is concerned with interdisciplinary research into acceptance and trust in augmented and virtual work environments – on the way to Industry 4.0, knowledge about this is extremely important.
+A further Research Training Group Trust and Acceptance in Augmented and Virtual Reality Environments, financed by the university and based at the Institute of Information Systems, is concerned with interdisciplinary research into acceptance and trust in augmented and virtual work environments – on the way to Industry 4.0, knowledge about this is extremely important.

 Degree programs with connections to AI

 The Bachelor’s, Master’s and PhD programs in Cognitive Science primarily deal with the scientific study of brain and mind.
 The corresponding Bachelor’s and Master’s programs and doctoral study opportunities in Computer Science also offer AI as a focal area of study.
 A new addition is the part-time Master’s program in Cognitive Computing, which is all about simulating human thought processes with the aid of Artificial Intelligence.
 At the Institute of Computer Science there is also an innovative course option in the form of the Bachelor’s program »Embedded Software systems«, which deals in particular with the interplay of computer systems and surrounding technical systems.
 These study programs likewise incorporate a wide discussion of the ethical and social dimensions of digitalization.